 The half termly project is the starting point for the staff to plan activities and learning experiences for the children.
-Plans are flexible, to enable the staff to follow the children's individual interests and needs.
-The activities are carefully planned and are based on the staff's daily observations and detailed record keeping.
+Plans are flexible, to enable the staff to follow the interests of the child/children and their needs.
+The activities are carefully planned and are based on the staff's daily observations.

 Children will engage with carefully planned carpet sessions which are linked to maths, UOW and phonics.
-They are encouraged to engage and explore with the different learning resources within their environment, both indoors and outdoors.
+They are encouraged to engage and explore with the different learning experiences with the different learning resources within their environment, both indoors and outdoors.
 There is a planned focus activity supported by an adult as well as a large variety of structured activities for the children to choose from.